scheott/SoloTabGen/README.md

-Creatig a skelton Solo for a song that needs one
+Creatig a skeleton Solo for a song that needs one